-Overall threshold (full proposals): 55 points (after weighting).
+Overall threshold: 55 points.

-Proposals that pass the individual thresholds AND the overall threshold will be considered for funding - within the limits of the available budget (i.e. up to the budget ceiling).
+Proposals that pass the individual thresholds AND the overall threshold will be considered for funding - within the limits of the available call budget.
 Other proposals will be rejected.

 10. Legal and financial set-up of the Grant Agreements